AdamGordonNY/left-of-right/SETUP.md

 1. User signs in via Clerk
 2. Clerk provides a user ID and metadata (including role)
-3. User ID is used as the foreign key in Supabase tables
+3. User ID is used as the foreign key in Prisma/database tables
 4. Role metadata determines access to admin features

-### Database Security
+### Database Architecture

-- **Row Level Security (RLS)** is enabled on all tables
+- **Prisma ORM** handles all database operations
 - Users can only access sources they created or global sources
-- Admin role is checked via Clerk JWT metadata
+- Admin role is checked via Clerk user metadata
-- Follow relationships are user-specific and isolated
+- Follow relationships are user-specific with unique constraints
+- Foreign key constraints ensure data integrity

 ## Next Steps